-This program will support French visual artists seeking to spend 2 to 4 months in the United States, in order to develop specific research or projects in collaboration with an American organization.
+Etant donnés Residencies support French visual artists seeking to spend 2 to 4 months in the United States, in order to pursue research or develop specific projects in collaboration with an American organization.
 The residency will enable them to become immersed in the American art world and develop new contacts and networks.
 It aims to promote the integration of French artists into the American contemporary arts scene and generate collaborative projects that may continue beyond the residency.

-Etant donnés Residencies is intended for French artists (or those living in France for more than 5 years) who have already initiated a collaboration with a partner organization in the United States that is willing to accompany their research, facilitate the development of their artistic project, and help them develop their network.
+Etant donnés Residencies is intended for French artists (or those living in France for more than 3 to 5 years) who have already initiated a collaboration with a partner organization in the United States willing to support their research, facilitate the development of their artistic project, and help them develop their network.
 They will also be assisted by the teams of Institut français-Paris and the Cultural Services of the French Embassy.

 The candidates must:

 — Have French nationality or be living in France for at least 3 years (Comité Professionnel des Galeries d’art grant) or 5 years (Institut français grant).

 There is no age limit to participate.

 The artist must be accompanied by an American organization: art centers, museums, galleries, multidisciplinary cultural centers, and universities are eligible.
 Projects in collaboration with an artist residency program are eligible only if the partner organization provides assistance and expertise beyond the rental of a studio.

 The partner organization is committed to supporting the artist by providing:

 — Facilitation of research and access to resources.

 — Connection to the right professional networks depending on the project.